TeamHigher/TeamHigher/README.md

 # Hello there; welcome 👋🏾
 # Uwabuofu Chukuka
 I'm Chukuka from London.
-I recently obtained a diploma in Frontend Engineering and I am currently looking for Junior software developer and Graduate trainee opportunities.
+I recently obtained a diploma in Frontend Engineering at AltSchool Africa and I am currently looking for Junior software developer and Graduate trainee opportunities.
- I need fair amount of projects during my time at school and since after graduation, I have designed two professional websites for clients so far.
+ I did a fair amount of projects during my time at AltSchool and since after graduation, I have designed two professional websites for clients so far.
 I enjoy coding and loves collaborating.
 (https://github.com/TeamHigher).

 **Here's a quick summary about me**: